Grad1ent/AD-Notes/README.md

     edge [style=dotted];
     ...
 ```
-or trying to generate all kind of diagram layouts to choose the most suitable to study.
-In most cases huge networks need specific approach.
+or trying to generate diagrams using all kind of layouts help to choose the most suitable topology picture to study.
+In most cases huge networks require specific approach.

 ## A few useful links